Master’s Degrees in Legal Research

 Education Levels of Legal Research Majors

-During the 2020-2021 academic year, 5,581 students earned their master's degree in legal research.
+During the most recent year for which data is available, 10,421 people earned their master's degree in legal research.
 This makes it the 37th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in legal research at each degree level.